billonline33/kafka-nodejs-tutorial/README.md

   npm run consumer
   ```

- If the producer is running (step 3 below), you will see message coming through, and I will print  message which meets  conditions (has overseas travell history and temperature is greate than or equal to 36.9)
+ If the producer is running (step 3 below), you will see message coming through, and I will print  message which meets  conditions (has overseas travel history and temperature is great than or equal to 36.9)

   ![](screenshots/consumer.png "consumer")